B2Space/B2Space.github.io/Mechatronics.md

 # Mechatronics Projects

-## University Projects
+## Personal and University Projects
 As a mechatronics engineering student, I aim to document my projects and learnings on this page along with my hobby of space engineering.
+Some of the projects on here are spin-off versions or harder versions of what I am given at University as coding projects (mainly in C or Python) but because I like visualising things, I try to create it in Processing which allows for drawing and actually visualising the motion of many systems that tend to be dynamic.
+Most of these projects are **simple** but just because I have next to no experience in Java and OOP, I try to learn as much as I can through these simple projects.

 ### Robot Kinematics